Holiday resort report for our two-centre holiday in the Maldives in April/May 2006 - a week each on Thudufushi and Athuruga Islands.

 Athuruga Island hasn't changed at all in the last two years.
 Check out our report from 2004.

-Both islands are run by the same hotel chain - Planhotel, based in Switzerland, and they really know how to look after their guests.
+Both islands are run by the same hotel chain - Planhotel, based in Switzerland, but Italian-run, and they really know how to look after their guests.

 We'd read a review on the web that said that room 14 was by far the best room on the island - so we asked the resort to reserve it for us.
 It has been renovated, and although the standard of workmanship of the carpentry was not high, the additional wardrobe and drawer space was welcome.
 We understand that the rest of the rooms on the island are to be renovated this summer to the same design - presumably no 14 was their prototype.
 The changes included laying a wooden floor over the tiles, and covering the inside of the roof with wooden planks instead of wickerwork mats.
 We weren't too keen on the wooden floor - there were gaps of several millimetres between the planks, which were all too evident when walking around in bare feet.